-Why would thinkers of a primarily analytic bent feel uncomfortable toward the idea of something on the order of what Adorno calls a magical residue or substrate in art, in music, in language?
-To what extent are they justified in dismissing this as mystical mumbo-jumbo?
+To what extent are thinkers of an analytic bent justified in dismissing the idea that there is something on the order of what Adorno calls a mythical residue or substrate in art, in music, in language?
+What might account for the general discomfort this causes?

 Such a situation can arise when in the face of the antinomic deadlock resulting from the non-provability either way that such elements do or do not exist, one takes the strategy of simply ignoring the question in favor of other questions and approaches.
 The implication here is that if such questions result in antinomies then there must be something wrong with the questioning itself.
 And so, rationality remains intact.
 The particular formulation of the problem is what is put into question.